lucylow/Microaggression_bingo/README.md

   ![John](https://github.com/lucylow/Microaggression_bingo/blob/master/screenshots/FB%20Continue%20as%20John.png)

   Image.
 Screenshot of the Facebook's "Continue as {Name} Button". [**The {Name} used is surprisingly John!
-Facebook profile image of a white male and a child.** One can deduce he has *"loving husband, father"* on his Twiter bio as well.](#definitions-)
+Facebook profile image of a white male and a child.** One can deduce he has *"loving husband, father"* on his Twiter bio as well 🇨🇦](#definitions-)

 ---